King Kong vs. Godzilla: Dual ending myth

 For many years, a popular myth has persisted that in the Japanese version of the film, Godzilla emerges as the winner.
 The myth originated in the pages of Spacemen magazine, a 1960s sister magazine to the influential publication Famous Monsters of Filmland.
 In an article about the film, it is incorrectly stated that there were two endings and "If you see King Kong vs Godzilla in Japan, Hong Kong or some Oriental sector of the world, Godzilla wins!"
 The article was reprinted in various issues of Famous Monsters of Filmland in the years following, such as in issues #51 and #114.
 This misinformation would be accepted as fact and persist for decades.
 For example, a question in the "Genus III" edition of the popular board game Trivial Pursuit asked, "Who wins in the Japanese version of King Kong vs. Godzilla?" and stated that the correct answer was "Godzilla".
 Various media have repeated this falsehood, including the Los Angeles Times.

+There are technically minor differences in the ending between both versions.
+For example, in the Japanese version, both Godzilla and King Kong's roars are heard during the film's fade to black while in the American version only Kong's roar is heard.
+However in both versions, the final shot of Kong swimming away alone is unchanged.